 “Eli was just leaving, Dee.
 I told him I was expecting you and he would hate to impose on our time to gossip.”

 I was done.
 He needed to leave, I needed to stop.
 He was luring me into another trap and I couldn’t forget who he actually was.
 This fraudulent version was dripping too sweetly into my life.
 It had been a nice distraction, he’d brought some things to my attention.
-I was good.
-He was good to go.
+I was good and he was good to go.
 I looked back and forth between them, realizing they hadn’t even heard me.
 Apparently, I really wasn’t a participant in my life.
 I fell back against the couch and crossed my arms.

 “I work in theater production at the ShadowBox, and live across town in a slightly stagnant suburban housing track.
 I only met Kate last night, to be honest, but I feel like I’ve known her for much longer.
 There is something about the sheen in her honey colored eyes that draws me towards memories we never shared.
 Do you believe in fate, Dee?”